Joe Niekro: Houston Astros

-The Houston Astros purchased Niekro's contract from the Braves for $35,000 in 1975.
+The Houston Astros purchased Niekro's contract from the Braves for $35,000 on April 6, 1975.
 He blossomed into a dominant pitcher as he perfected his knuckleball in Houston, going 21–11 in 1979 and 20–12 in 1980, to become the first Astros pitcher to win 20 games in consecutive seasons.
 He also made the National League All-Star team in 1979, a season in which he led the league with his 21 wins and five shutouts, won the TSN Pitcher of the Year Award, and ended second in voting for the Cy Young Award behind Bruce Sutter.
 1979 also saw the Niekro brothers tie for the wins leader in Major League Baseball, marking this the only year that two brothers shared this statistic.

 In 1980, Houston had a three-game lead over the Los Angeles Dodgers in the National League West, then lost their last three games of the regular season in Los Angeles, to force a one-game playoff.
 Niekro allowed six hits in a 7–1 Houston victory that propelled the Astros to their first postseason.
 He then pitched 10 shutout innings in Game 3 of the NLCS, with the Astros eventually winning 1–0 in the 11th inning, though they lost the series in five games to the Philadelphia Phillies.

 Niekro was the Opening Day starter for the Astros to start the 1981 season.
 It was only the second time in his career as opening-day starting pitcher since doing so as a Cub thirteen years prior.
 Facing the Dodgers at Dodger Stadium, he went seven innings while allowing two runs on eight hits in the 2–0 loss.
 He reached the 1,000 strikeout plateau on April 19, doing so on a strikeout bunt by Vance Law.
 He went 9–9 in 24 games pitched with a 2.82 ERA in 166 innings while striking out 77 batters and walking 47.
-He appeared in Game 2 of the 1981 National League Division Series against the Los Angeles Dodgers, pitching eight scoreless innings, although Joe Sambito ended up being the winning pitcher for the Astros as they won in the 11th inning, though the Dodgers would win the series in five games.
+He appeared in Game 2 of the 1981 National League Division Series against the Dodgers, pitching eight scoreless innings, although Joe Sambito ended up being the winning pitcher for the Astros as they won in the 11th inning, though the Dodgers would win the series in five games.
 He displayed a bit more effectiveness the following year.
 He went 17–12 in 35 games with a 2.47 ERA and 270 innings pitched while having a career-high 16 complete games and five shutouts.
 He struck out a career-high 130 batters while walking 64 and leading all of Major League Baseball with 19 wild pitches.